marpaia/sbol-db/docs/schema.md

 `sqlx::migrate!` either through the library (`sbol_db_postgres::run_migrations`) or the CLI (`sbol-db db migrate`).

+This is the schema of the default Postgres backend specifically: the concrete tables that satisfy the backend-neutral `sbol-db-storage` contract.
+Another storage engine satisfies the same contract with its own layout.

 This document is the table-by-table reference; rationale and the "why this shape" lives in [`crate-guide.md`](crate-guide.md).